 10. The Toms River Terror

 A haunting in the city made headlines several years ago when a family purchased a home in the neighborhood but fled after only a week, claiming there had been strange noises and occurrences.
 Allegedly, doors would open and shut, whispers could be heard through the vents, and eerie dragging and scraping sounds came from the basement.
 The spookiest part of the story?
-A staff writer for an urban legends website went to interview the family and apparently, the eerie voice of a ghost child can be heard.
-If you'd like to listen, click
+A staff writer for an urban legends website went to interview the family and apparently, the eerie voice of a ghost child can be heard on the interview tapes.
+If you'd like to listen, check out the audio on

 11. Go-Go Ghosts